koltyakov/cq-source-sharepoint/README.md

 # sharepoint.yml
 # ...
 spec:
-  # A map of URIs to the list configuration
+  # A map of URIs with the list configurations
   # If no lists are provided, nothing will be fetched
   lists:
     # List or Document library URI - a relative path without a site URL